commissions oil on linen on the wall by Louise luton

 Once you pay the deposit, the price will not change; there are no hidden extras.

-It’s just one side of A4.
+The commission agreement is just one side of A4.

 It outlines the size, subject matter and style of the work, the colours you want and it names other work you've seen that you like.
 It states the price and and deadline and any other postage and packing details.